jpgoldberg/jpg-website/content/post/python-quality/index.md

 of a Python project and solicited additional items.
 The response that I started to draft grew in length and complexity, and so I am posting that here instead.

-Like most who responded, I am treating the question about how one evaluates the quality of Python projects in general instead of as about evaluating ones own projects.
+In many sections I have gone well beyond answering how I evaluate into why I feel that the things I look for are important.
+In particular I try to communicate some of the importance of a [trio of good practices](#sec-trinity) that Python doesn't teach.
+This involves concepts of good software design that individuals who only learn Python might be totally unaware of.

+{{< toc >}}

 ## Don’t use check lists to evaluate

+The original question was presented in a way that could lead people to think in terms of check lists of features and tools.
-There definitely are things that I will notice or notice missing that will inform my judgement of the quality of some Python project, but it is mistake to think in terms of checklists.
+Despite the fact that there are things that I will notice (or notice missing) that will inform my judgement of the quality of some Python project, it is a mistake to largely think in terms of check lists.
-Some times there are good reasons why some project is lacking something I might generally expect of a high quality project, and there are times when the things I like to see are present but are done poorly.
+Sometimes there are good reasons why some project is lacking something I might generally expect of a high quality project, and there are times when the things I like to see are present but are done poorly.

-The biggest problem with establishing checklists isn’t for the person evaluating the code.
+The biggest problem with establishing check lists isn’t for the person evaluating the code.
-The problem is for the novice programmer attempting to satisfying check lists without a good understanding of what they are about.
+The problem with check lists is for the novice programmer attempting to check all the boxes without good understanding of what they are about.
-If they take on too much at one time, it will take away from what they really need to be focusing on in that stage of the learning, it will be extremely frustrating for them, and it will lead to terrible code.

-So if you are a novice programmer reading this and wish to improve your code, take this as an opportunity to start learning more about a topic I raise instead of as a list of things you need to do in your project at this time.
+If the novice developer goes down that path, they are likely to

+- take on too much at one time;
+- miss what they should be focusing on in their particular stage of their learning;
+- find themselves extremely frustrated in their attempt;
+- and quite possibly end up producing worse code than if they hadn't tried to satisfy such a list.

+Another important thing for anyone using this or any other similar list of better practices to improve their code is that pretty much everything I discuss can be done partially.
+These are not all-or-nothing practices.
+Doing a bit of testing is better than doing no testing.
+Doing more testing is better than doing just a bit of testing.
+That isn't just true of testing.
+It is to varying degrees of everything I mention.
+If you are are reading this to help you improve your own projects, then focus on the word “improve”.

-## Don't insist on all the newest and shiniest tools
+### Don't insist on all the newest and shiniest tools {#sec-shiny}

 The original question listed use of some relatively new shiny tools, many of which I strongly recommend.